anCode1143/ISMF-Website/README.md

-# Irish Student Management Fund Website
+# Irish Student Managed Fund Website

-A modern website for the Irish Student Management Fund (ISMF) showcasing our mission to empower students through finance, research, and trading opportunities.
+A modern website for the Irish Student Managed Fund (ISMF) showcasing our mission to empower students through finance, research, and trading opportunities.

 ## 🎯 Project Overview